Originate/guide/scala/README.md

 0. Use `Seq[T]`, not `List[T]` (see: [http://stackoverflow.com/a/10866807/410286](http://stackoverflow.com/a/10866807/410286)) except where you specifically need to force one implementation over another.
 The most common exception is that Play form mappers require `List[T]`, so you have to use it there. `Seq` is the interface, `List` the implementation, analogous to `Map` and `HashMap` in Java.

-0. Do not overuse tuples, decompose them or use case classes:
+0. Do not overuse tuples, decompose them or better, use case classes:

     ```scala
     val paul = Some(("Paul", 42))